How did we get here? And what can or should happen next?

 The 11th grade curriculum focuses on the trajectory of events that led to the creation of the United States and the intense highs and lows experienced by its people.

 The 12th grade curriculum offers students one semester electives that reflect student interests and teacher knowledge.
-Offerings change regularly, but recent classes have included International Political Economy, New York City in Crisis, Understanding China, Constitutional Law, The System, and Gender and Sexuality.
+Offerings change regularly, but recent classes have included International Political Economy, New York City in Crisis, Understanding China, Constitutional Law, The System, and Responding to the climate crisis.